neopsis/niagara-gradle-plugins/README.md

-This repository contains several plug-ins that make it easier to configure Gradle for Niagara development.
-The Neopsis plugin internally configures the Tridium plugins and thus minimizes the configuration.
-Before you start using the plugin, you have to define some gradle properties.
+[Niagara](https://www.tridium.com/us/en/Products/niagara) is an open framework for creating applications in building automation.
+At the time of creating this plugin, there are more than 1.3 million installations of this framework worldwide.

+The standard build system, Gradle, has been updated and since Niagara 4.13  Gradle 7.6 is used instead of Gradle 4.0.2.
+The most important change is the support of hardware tokens for signing jar files.
+Unfortunately, the default Gradle configuration has become somewhat complicated and does not allow, for example, easy switching between different versions of Niagara.

+The Neopsis plugin simplifies the default Gradle configuration for module compilation, allows easy switching between Niagara versions and adds simple module management in the local repository.

 ### Prepare `${USER_HOME}/.gradle/gradle.properties`

+Before you start using the plugin, you have to define some Gradle properties in your user gradle.properties file

 ```
-# Set the Neopsis and Tridium plugin versions
+# Set the Neopsis and Niagara plugin versions
 systemProp.gradlePluginVersion=7.6.17
 systemProp.settingsPluginVersion=7.6.3
 systemProp.neopsisPluginVersion=1.0.0